 Certainly the articles contained claims that would be expected to be highly damaging to the blog’s credibility, with accusations that the SKWAWKBOX made false claims regarding government attempts to muzzle the media over the Grenfell Tower death toll and a claim that the SKWAWKBOX editor’s ‘day job’ involves profiting from NHS privatisation and selling private services to the NHS.

-None of these claims is true, nor is SKWAWKBOX’s editor any kind of ‘tycoon’, as the S*n laughably asserted.
+None of these claims is accurate, nor is SKWAWKBOX’s editor any kind of ‘tycoon’, as the S*n laughably asserted.

 The S*n has since corrected one of its false claims and in doing so inadvertently admitted that the NHS is being privatised – a fact normally denied by Tory politicians and their media allies, as this image that did the rounds on Twitter points out: